 Report the Abuse and Hold the Daycare Center Accountable

 If you can verify the abuse, you should report it to the police immediately.
 While the police will investigate and make criminal charges if necessary, you will want to contact a daycare abuse attorney.
-Even if the abuse was perpetrated by an individual, the owners or director of the daycare center could also be held liable for compensating your child for her injuries and pain and suffering.
-Contact the Button Law Firm for more information about your Dallas, Midland or Houston claim.
+Even if the abuse was perpetrated by an individual, the owners or director of the daycare center could also be held liable for compensating your child for her injuries and pain and suffering as they hired an unqualified daycare caregiver.